arsy786/spring-security-tutorials/README.md

     public PasswordEncoder getPasswordEncoder() {
         return NoOpPasswordEncoder.getInstance();
     }
 }
 ```
 - @EnableWebSecurity annotation tells Spring Security that this class is a Web Security configuration.
-(Another way to do this, is via application/method level security).
+(Another way to do this, is via application/method level security annotations).
 - WebSecurityConfigurerAdapter is extended here as it contains the methods that SS uses by default, and they can be overridden for our own custom implementation.
-- Method chaining utilised here to make code/configuration more readable.
+- Method chaining has been utilised here to make code/configuration more readable.
 - .inMemoryAuthentication() only used for learning/example purposes!
 - .roles required here for Role-based authorization (covered in next section).
 - PasswordEncoder allows us to set a password encoder.
 It is required as you must NOT save plain text string passwords.
 Always deal with hashed passwords.

-NOTE: For this example, the NoOpPasswordEncoder method does not do anything, you should NOT DO THIS in production app and instead use an actual encryption method (such as BCrypt).
+NOTE: For this example, the NoOpPasswordEncoder method does not do anything, you should NOT do this in production app and instead use an actual encryption method (such as BCrypt).

 Without WebSecurityConfigurerAdapter:
 ``` java